-- 1. All proposals for development should be designed to minimise light pollution, both in external aspects and as a consequence of light leakage from the interior. - Proposals for external lighting schemes will be permitted if they meet the following criteria: - (a) The lighting levels do not exceed the levels in the relevant environmental zone as recommended by The Institute of Lighting Engineers (ILE) in their guidance on the reduction of obtrusive light (or equivalent up to date document); and - (b) It is demonstrated by illuminance contour diagrams that the minimum number, intensity and height and timing of lighting necessary to achieve its locationally appropriate purpose is proposed; and - (c) It has been designed to minimise light glare, light trespass, light spillage and sky glare, and would not dazzle or distract drivers or pedestrians using nearby highways, through using the best available technology to minimise light pollution and conserve energy; and
+- All proposals for development should be designed to minimise light pollution, both in external aspects and as a consequence of light leakage from the interior. - Proposals must minimise light pollution whilst still adhering to the requirements as set out by the Highways authority (Kent County Council) and National Highways. - 3.
+Proposals for external lighting schemes will be permitted if they meet the following criteria: - (a) The lighting levels do not exceed the levels in the relevant environmental zone as recommended by The Institute of Lighting Professionals (ILP) in their guidance on the reduction of obtrusive light (or equivalent up to date document); and - (b) It is demonstrated by illuminance contour diagrams that the minimum number, intensity and height and timing of lighting necessary to achieve its locationally appropriate purpose is proposed; and - (c) It has been designed to minimise light glare, light trespass, light spillage and sky glare, and would not dazzle or distract drivers or pedestrians using nearby highways, through using the best available technology to minimise light pollution and conserve energy; and

-- (d) The lighting scheme would not be visually detrimental to its immediate or wider setting or landscape, particularly intrinsically dark landscapes and would be of appropriate colour temperature for its location; and - (e) It does not adversely impact living conditions; and - (f) It does not have an adverse impact on long distance views or from vantage points; and - (g) It is designed to minimise disturbance to wildlife, biodiversity and their food sources; and - (h) Any development affecting protected species or habitats or in close proximity, follows relevant specific guidance on lighting. - 3.
-Proposals for external lighting within areas of dark skies will only be permitted in exceptional circumstances.
+- (d) The lighting scheme would not be visually detrimental to its immediate or wider setting or landscape, particularly intrinsically dark landscapes and would be of appropriate colour temperature for its location; and - (e) It does not adversely impact living conditions; and - (f) It does not have an adverse impact on long distance views or from vantage points; and - (g) It is designed to minimise disturbance to wildlife, biodiversity and their food sources; and - (h) Any development affecting protected species or habitats or in close proximity, follows relevant specific guidance on lighting. - Proposals for external lighting within areas of dark skies as recognised within the Landscape Character and Biodiversity Appraisal, will only be permitted in exceptional circumstances.